 Title photo - Author with a 12.01 lb.
-Lake Pyramid largemouth bass swimbait
+Lake Pyramid northern-strain largemouth bass back-deck swimbait

 Back Deck Tip: The Reverse Angle